ImageMagick v6 Examples --

 [IM Output]

 Now it is only a matter of overlaying and blending this 'pencil' shading image with a photo.
-The pencil image is tiled to make a canvas the same size as the image we are processing, before being applied to the image, using techniques found in Tiled Canvases.
+The pencil image is tiled to make a canvas the same size as the image we are processing.
+Then it is applied to the image using techniques found in Tiled Canvases.
 This is then merged into a gray-scaled copy of the original image.

 \( +clone -tile pencil_tile.gif -draw "color 0,0 reset" \